 In Germany, people honored the pagan god Oden during the mid-winter holiday.
 Germans were terrified of Oden, as they believed he made nocturnal flights through the sky to observe his people, and then decide who would prosper or perish.
 Because of his presence, many people chose to stay inside.

 In Rome, where winters were not as harsh as those in the far north, Saturnalia—a holiday in honor of Saturn, the god of agriculture—was celebrated.
 Beginning in the week leading up to the winter solstice and continuing for a full month, Saturnalia was a hedonistic time, when food and drink were plentiful and the normal Roman social order was turned upside down.
-For a month, slaves would become masters.
-Peasants were in command of the city.
-Business and schools were closed so that everyone could join in the fun.
+For a month, enslaved people were given temporary freedom and treated as equals.
+Business and schools were closed so that everyone could participate in the holiday's festivities.

 Also around the time of the winter solstice, Romans observed Juvenalia, a feast honoring the children of Rome.
 In addition, members of the upper classes often celebrated the birthday of Mithra, the god of the unconquerable sun, on December 25.
 It was believed that Mithra, an infant god, was born of a rock.
 For some Romans, Mithra’s birthday was the most sacred day of the year.

 Is Christmas Really the Day Jesus Was Born?